DjangoGirls/tutorial/django_forms/README.md

     from .forms import PostForm

-under all `from` rows and our view:
+under all `from` rows and our *view*:

     def post_new(request):
         form = PostForm()
         return render(request, 'blog/post_edit.html', {'form': form})

-To create a new Post form, we need to call `PostForm()` and pass it to the template.
-We will go back to this view, but for now, let's create quickly a template for the form.
+To create a new `Post` form, we need to call `PostForm()` and pass it to the template.
+We will go back to this *view*, but for now, let's create quickly a template for the form.

 ## Template

 We need to create a file `post_edit.html` in the `mysite/blog/template/blog` directory.
 To make a form work we need several things:

-- we need to display the form.
+- we have to display the form.
 We can do that for example with a `{{ form.as_p }}`.
 - the line above have to be wrapped with HTML form tag: <`form method="POST">...</form>`
 - we need a `Save` button.
 We do that with HTML: `<button type="submit">Save</button>`
-- and finally just after the `<form ...>` tag we need to add `{% csfr_token %}`.
+- and finally just after the opening `<form ...>` tag we need to add `{% csfr_token %}`.
 This is very important, since it makes your forms secure!
 Django will complain if you forget about this bit if you try to save the form:

 ![CSFR Forbidden page](images/csrf2.png)

-Ok, so let's see how the HTML should look like:
+Ok, so let's see how the HTML in `post_edit.html` should look like:

     {% extends 'mysite/base.html' %}